Just One More Cookie

 — Erica Cole, New Hampshire

 Jonalyn and her husband, Dale Fincher, live in New Hampshire.
 After 15 year writing and speaking, they sold their home to take up sailing.
 For a year they voyaged from South Africa to Virginia.
-Today they continue to home educate their two boys.
+Now back on land, they continue to home educate their two boys in the lake district.
 Weekly, they record a podcast “Back Porch with Dale and Jonalyn” (Apple and Spotify).
 Enjoy their online studies at Thinkific.

 All Jonalyn’s new posts are published exclusively to members of her newsletter.
 Subscribe in the menu tab under “Newsletter” to get your own.